colourlabs/anaemia/docs/architecture.md

 3. network synthesis: the function is rewritten to use `@anaemia/core`'s internal HTTP payload manager (`$$executeClientRpc`). when invoked in the browser, it seamlessly triggers an automated POST request containing the arguments payload targeting the specific function hash.

-Here's how you could extend the architecture doc with those two sections:

 ---

 ### 4. static analysis pipeline

-before compilation begins, anaemia runs a full AST analysis pass over the user's application using `oxc-parser`. this catches structural and architectural issues at build time rather than runtime.
+before compilation begins, anaemia runs a full AST analysis pass over the user's application using [`oxc-parser`](https://oxc.rs/docs/contribute/parser.html). this catches structural and architectural issues at build time rather than runtime.

 ```mermaid
 graph TD